KooshaYeganeh/AMD/README.md

 2- Development of Linux open source software domain
-3- Scanning the Android device without the need for software to be installed on the mobile phone 4- Helping specialists to improve the security of Android devices
+3- Scanning the Android device without the need for software to be installed on the mobile phone 4- Helping specialists to improve the security of Android devices 5- Following the main philosophy: We produce everything we need ourselves and are not dependent on companies

 ### Manifesto